Tua, Smith lead No. 2 Alabama to 59-31 rout of Mississippi

 The Crimson Tide (5-0, 2-0 Southeastern Conference) actually trailed for the first time this season before flexing its muscles against the 37 1/2-point underdogs.
 The Rebels (2-3, 1-1) couldn’t even slow down Smith, who sometimes gets overshadowed in a loaded receiving group.

 Not this game.
-Smith had 11 catches for school records of 274 yards and five TDs, all by early in the third quarter.
-He had 221 yards by halftime, and added a 27-yard score to punctuate the biggest game of any Tide receiver.
+Smith had 11 catches for school records of 274 yards and five TDs.
+He had 221 yards by halftime, and added a 27-yard score for another highlight in the biggest game of any Tide receiver.

+Smith is certainly now known for more than being the guy who caught the game-winning touchdown in the national title game two seasons ago.

+“That’s been a goal the whole time, just to get my name established just not as someone who caught the game-winning catch, just to get myself out there,” he said.
+The old school mark was three touchdown catches, and Smith also tied the SEC record last matched in 2006 by South Carolina’s Sidney Rice.

 Tagovailoa passed for a school-record six touchdowns and rushed for a seventh.
 He had matched the record of five TD passes in two straight games but finally eclipsed it in the fourth quarter.